jocelynmutso/documentation-test/src/markdown/001_advanced_operations/000_lists.md

 1. Select "Lists" option from the top menu of the Composer screen.
 2. Create a new list by selecting "Add new list".
-3. Give the list a name
+3. Give the list a name.
-4. Give the list items their keys and texts
+4. Give the list items their keys and texts.

 * **Name** is the name of the list itself and is used by the form creator on the Composer side to identify the list.
 * **Key** is the request ID and must be manually created by the form creator (at this time, list keys are not auto-generated).
 Keys must follow the [Request ID rules](https://docs.dialob.io/dialob-expressions/#request-id-rules) for creation of IDs.